-Don’t know what to wear on our adventures?
+Don’t know what to wear rafting or tubing?
 You can give us a call or check here for a quick overview!

 No matter the time of year, we provide you with farmer John wetsuits, neoprene booties, fleece, and splash jackets, all free of charge.

 If you are rafting with us in May or June, you most likely will be wearing all the gear that we provide.
 In the early season, the river temperatures are chilly, even if the air temperatures are warm.
 The rivers warm up in July and August, but you are still welcome to use our gear if you get cold easily.
 Bring a bathing suit to wear under a wetsuit.